 The paper also estimated that buying back 3,500 guns per 100,000 people results in a 35 to 50 percent decline in the homicide rate, but because of the low number of homicides in Australia normally, this finding isn’t statistically significant.

-which Leigh and Neill estimate at a 74 percent reduction for a buyback of that size.
+What is significant is the decline the laws caused in the firearm suicide rate, which Leigh and Neill estimate at a 74 percent reduction for a buyback of that size.
 This is even higher than the overall decline in the suicide rate, because the gun buybacks’ speed varied from state to state.
 In states with quick buybacks, the fall in the suicide rate far exceeded the fall in states with slower buybacks: